-Myrtle was president and chief operating officer of Genentech, Inc. where, from 2000 to 2005, she helped steer the company through one of the most successful periods in its history.
+Myrtle was president and chief operating officer of Genentech, Inc. where, from 2000 to 2005, she led the company through one of the most successful periods in its history.
 Genentech achieved record sales and earnings growth during each of the five years she led the company and sales grew more than five-fold to over $5 billion over the same period.
-Under her leadership the company launched seven breakthrough products including the blockbuster cancer treatment Avastin™, Xolair™, a novel treatment for severe allergic asthma.
-During her full tenure she served on the Executive Committee of the Company and co-chaired the Product Portfolio Committee which made all “go/no go” decisions for Genentech’s drug pipeline.
+Under her leadership the company launched seven breakthrough products including Avastin™, the blockbuster cancer treatment.
+During her tenure she served on the Executive Committee of the Company and co-chaired the Product Portfolio Committee which made all investment and “go/no go” decisions for Genentech’s drug pipeline.

 Prior to Genentech Myrtle was president of Bristol-Myers Squibb’s $4 billion, 3500-person U.S. Cardiovascular and Metabolic business.
-In this role she led the launch of four drugs including the anti-platelet medication Plavix™, making it the fastest growing drug in the industry and setting it on track to be the largest selling pharmaceutical product in the world at that time.
-She was responsible for leading the commercialization of Pravachol™ and the Glucophage™ Franchise, both multi-billion dollar businesses.
-Prior to being named as president, she was group vice president of Worldwide Medicines Group where she led a team that redesigned Bristol-Myers Squibb Research and Development, resulting in a forty percent reduction in R&D cycle time.
-These methods devises by this team are still used today throughout the pharmaceutical industry.
+Under her leadership, this business became the largest, fastest growing and most profitable of all BMS business units.
+In this role she led the launch of four drugs including the anti-platelet medication Plavix™, making it the fastest growing prescription drug in the industry and setting it on track to be the largest selling prescription drug in the world at that time.
+She also led the commercialization of Pravachol™ and the Glucophage™ franchise, both multi-billion-dollar businesses.
+Prior to being named president, she was group vice president of Worldwide Medicines Group where she led a team to successfully reduced BMS R&D cycle time by forty percent.

 Myrtle was named to FORTUNE Magazine’s list of Most Powerful Women in Business on three separate occasions.
-Her business and healthcare leadership has been hailed by America’s most influential business publications, including BusinessWeek, The Wall Street Journal, FORTUNE Magazine, TIME Magazine, Forbes, Black Enterprise Magazine and Harvard Business Review.
-Myrtle is also referenced in more than twenty business and leadership books.
-Myrtle is a graduate of The University of Chicago.
+Her business and leadership has been recognized by BusinessWeek, The Wall Street Journal, FORTUNE Magazine, TIME Magazine, Forbes, Black Enterprise Magazine, Savoy and Harvard Business Review.
+Myrtle earned a B.A. from The University of Chicago.